clhenrick/svelte-arcgis-map-components-demo/README.md

 # ArcGIS Map Components + Svelte + TS + Vite

-This template should help get you started developing with [`@arcgis/map-components`](https://developers.arcgis.com/javascript/latest/references/map-components/) Svelte and TypeScript in Vite.
+This template should help get you started developing with [`@arcgis/map-components`](https://developers.arcgis.com/javascript/latest/references/map-components/), Svelte, and TypeScript using Vite as a frontend build tool.

 Tip: You can use this project's code as boilerplate for starting a new project using [`degit`](https://www.npmjs.com/package/degit?activeTab=readme):